 Dr. Diercks knew she wanted to follow in her mentor’s footsteps after completing her ear, nose and throat (ENT) rotations.
 She received a Doris Duke Clinical Research Fellowship, which allowed her to spend an additional year of medical school training in Honduras, where she researched the genetics of cleft lip and cleft palate.
 While in Honduras, she assisted with reconstructive surgeries and participated in educational programs to train Honduran surgical residents, allowing for better continuity of care.

 After completing a five-year residency in otolaryngology (ENT), a two year pediatric otolaryngology fellowship at Mass.
 Eye and Ear/Harvard Medical School, and a Masters in Public Health from Harvard’s T.H.
 Chan School of Public Health, Dr. Diercks returned to Mass.
 Eye and Ear as a pediatric otolaryngologist.
 She currently treats pediatric patients at the main campus at Mass.
-Eye and Ear, as well as adult and pediatric patients at the Wellesley and Newton-Wellesley suburban offices.
+Eye and Ear, as well as patients at the Newton and Wellesley suburban offices.
 Her goal is to expand pediatric otolaryngology care and services at Mass.
-Eye and Ear, Newton-Wellesley.
+Eye and Ear, Newton and Mass.
+Eye and Ear, Wellesley.
 In addition to treating common pediatric otolaryngology conditions, such as sleep apnea and ear problems, Dr. Diercks is a specialist in the management of pediatric airway and voice disorders as well as neck masses.

 Dr. Diercks noted that otolaryngologists have specific training needed to diagnose and treat many ear, nose and throat disorders that may be unfamiliar to general or primary care doctors.
 Often, patient care can be managed medically.
 However, if surgery is needed, as a specialist, Dr. Diercks is able to offer her patients continuity of care from diagnosis all the way through post-operative care.
 Her passion lies in providing excellent overall outcomes and in caring for her patients throughout this process.